eschweighofer/ubnt-acme.sh/README.md

 * In the steps below replace/verify the following:
   * subdomain.example.com - FQDN
   * 192.168.1.1 - LAN IP of Router
-  * dns_azure - DNS provider for FQDN for verification, can be skipped
+  * dns_azure - DNS provider for FQDN verification, can be skipped
 * Configure DNS record for subdomain.example.com to your public WAN IP.
 * Connect via ssh to your EdgeRouter.